-Robin Cohn is a reputation/crisis authority with battle-tested expertise to avoid or contain crises.
-With more than 30 years of reputations/crisis experience, she is the author of The PR Crisis Bible
+Robin Cohn is a high performance executive with battle-tested expertise to avoid or contain crises.
+With more than 30 years of crisis public relations experience, she is the author of The PR Crisis Bible

 (St. Martin's Press).